Dan Lungren: 2004

 Lungren ran for Congress again in the 3rd congressional district after six-year incumbent U.S. Representative Doug Ose announced his retirement.
-Lungren has stated that his desire to serve in Congress again was rekindled by the September 11 attacks.
-He won a come from behind victory in a three-way primary against Mary Ose and State Senator Rico Oller in 2004.
+Lungren stated that his desire to serve in Congress again was rekindled by the September 11 attacks.
+He won a come from behind victory in a three-way primary against Mary Ose (sister of Doug) and State Senator Rico Oller in 2004.

 2010

-Lungren was challenged by Democratic nominee Ami Bera, a physician by occupation, American Independent Jerry Leidecker, Peace and Freedom nominee Mike Roskey and Libertarian Douglas Art Tuma.
-Lungren was reelected with 50.6% of the vote, with Bera accumulating 42.7% and 6.7% to other candidates.
+Lungren was challenged by Democratic nominee Ami Bera, a physician by occupation, American Independent Jerry Leidecker, Peace and Freedom nominee Mike Roskey and Libertarian Douglas Arthur Tuma.
+Lungren was reelected with 50.6% of the vote, with Bera accumulating 42.7% and 6.7% for other candidates.